 The sheer quantity of markets on offer and the requirement to update odds continuously during the match requires automation by the sportsbook, which uses complex models to achieve this.

-That said, you can use your judgement to profit from the in-play revolution.
-Shifts in momentum and game changing events can be difficult to quantify.
+That said, you can use your judgment to profit from the in-play revolution.
+Shifts in momentum and game-changing events can be difficult to quantify.
 This can be a problem for the bookmaker who is obliged to offer odds at all time, whilst you, of course, are not under the same compulsion to bet.